 Fermentation also helps neutralize anti-nutrients like phytic acid, which occurs in grains, nuts, seeds, and legumes.
 Phytic acid impairs the body’s absorption of minerals like iron, zinc, and calcium.
 Phytates also make starches, proteins, and fats less digestible, so neutralizing them is extremely beneficial.

 Probiotics are live bacteria and yeasts that are good for you.
-This is why probiotic foods are many times considered to be “alive.”
+This is why probiotic foods are often considered to be “alive.”
 Eating probiotics transfers the good bacteria from the food to our bodies, where they continue to live and provide benefits to our guts.

 Our gut lining, called the mucosa, houses a large proportion of our immune system.
 The mucosa is always covered with a thick layer of mucus that serves two purposes: lubrication of food to facilitate movement within the stomach, and the formation of a protective layer across the stomach cavity.
 The protective layer serves as a natural barrier against harmful bacteria in our guts.